 • Morphine – a very powerful painkiller used during medical procedures and for acute and chronic pain management.
 It can be habit-forming, and people can develop a dependence on it.
 (You may have read that John Pemberton, the inventor of Coca-Cola, sought a cure for morphine addiction by experimenting with coca and coca wines.)

 • Saccharin – an artificial sweetener discovered accidentally in the lab, in 1879, which is about 300–400 times as sweet as sucrose or table sugar.
 Interestingly, although we find it sweet, bees or butterflies, which usually crave the sweetness of nectar, do not treat it as a desirable substance.

-(For the structures of these compounds, see the photomontage below.)
+(For the structures of some of these compounds, see the photomontage in the downloads section below.)

 © University of York